 How to Get Ready for Herodotus’ Histories: GCSE OCR text

 If you are getting started with Herodotus for your GCSE, you are in luck: a thrilling adventure is just around the corner!
-The OCR set text for Classical Greek 2021 is Herodotus’ The Ethiopians and The Power of Custom.
+The new OCR set text for Classical Greek section A is Tales from Herodotus Sections II (Psammetichus), III (Crocodiles), IV (Mycerinus), XVa (Pygmies).
 In this blog post, I will give you some top tips and resources to jump into the fascinating world of Herodotus, magical journeys and all!

 A useful way to approach a subject is to ask yourself what you would like to find out about it.
 Below is a list of the top 10 questions I get asked: